 Over the years, hypnotism has had a rather seedy reputation.
 This bad rep can be traced back to the late 18th century, when Franz Mesmer, the man who introduced hypnotism into medicine, got himself kicked out of France for his fraudulent healing practices.
 Hypnosis was soon discovered to have genuine healing potential, but it was exploited by enough crackpots and vaudeville magicians to stay associated with superstition and evil for a long time.

 Today, though, hypnosis is about as mainstream as an alternative therapy can get.
 It has been recognized as a valid medical therapy since 1955 in Great Britain and since 1958 in the United States.
 Many mainstream doctors (particularly anesthesiologists and surgeons) are trained in hypnotherapy, as are a good number of dentists, psychotherapists, and nurses.
+Like meditation or reiki, hypnosis can even be performed on pets such as dogs.

 So why is hypnosis still considered alternative?
 Partly because it doesn’t work for everyone.
 But largely because no one really can explain how it works.
 Experts even debate whether hypnosis produces an altered state of consciousness at all.
 Right now, investigators are scrambling to get some of these answers, and already a few theories are floating around.
 But for now the whole business is still pretty much a mystery.